lindersi/SwissthermScraper/README.md

 # SwissthermScraper
 Scraping swisstherm/kermi/pzp heatpump data from the web portal and send through mqtt.
 Uses Python3, Selenium with Chromedriver, Paho MQTT.

-Currently my only way to get my own data to use in Homeassistant.
+Currently my only way to get my own data to use in Homeassistant, because I didn't found any other readable interface.

 Only fits my configuration due to unidentifiable DOM elements (but is easily changeable).